skrodal/dataporten-flarum-docker/README.md

 > docker build -t uninettno/dataporten-flarum-docker .

+* The config file will be copied into the container, used by Flarum installation, then deleted again.

 ## After Build

 ### Run

-On port 80:
+E.g. on port 80, like this:

 	> docker run -d -p 80:80 --name flarum uninettno/dataporten-flarum-docker

-Remember to disable any web-servers running on host (to free port 80).
+* Remember to disable any web-servers running on host (to free port 80, if that's what you're using).

 ### Enable Dataporten

 Log on to Flarum with the `adminUser` credentials (set in config.yml) and enable Dataporten extension in Flarum's Admin UI.

+a) If you already entered the client's ID/Secret in the install-config, the extension will now work.
+b) otherwise, use the extenstions `settings` button and enter ID/Secret manually.

 More info about Dataporten in the [Dataporten extension readme on GitHub](https://github.com/skrodal/flarum-ext-auth-dataporten).